yushasama/koishiteru/public/comp/writeups_md/greedy_i.md

 String of colors and removal times.
 No two adjacent equal colors can remain.
 Minimize removal time.

 #### **Why Selection Greedy**
 Split the string into maximal blocks of identical color.
 In each block of length $b$ you must delete $b-1$ items.
-To minimize time, keep the balong longoon with maximum keep-cost and remove the rest.
+To minimize time, keep the balloon with maximum keep-cost and remove the rest.
 Blocks are independent, so sum over blocks.

 #### **Complexity**
 $O(n)$